Posted in: Hot Topics

 Topics: Culture + Society

-Perhaps the hardest, certainly the saddest, and without question the most frustrating thing about sharing this blog post is that we have shared it now again and again over the past few years.
-Please do not allow the frequency of events like today’s awful news to ever seem routine.
+Perhaps the hardest, certainly the saddest, and without question the most frustrating thing about sharing this blog post is that we have shared it now again and again over the past several years.
+Please do not allow the frequency of the recent, awful events to ever seem routine.
 The statistics that we share are still valid.
 The advice that we offer still holds.
 But we must, as a society, make changes.
 This can never be something that we come to expect.

 – The Clay Center Team

-In 2018, there were 339 mass shootings in the United States, an average of nearly one a day, resulting in 373 deaths and 1,347 injuries.
-Since 2013, there have been at least 428 incidents of gunfire on school grounds.
+In 2020, there were 611 mass shootings in the United States, an average of more than one a day, resulting in 513 deaths and 2,543 injuries.
+Since 2013, there have been at least 1000 incidents of gunfire on school grounds.
+In 2021 there were 693 mass shootings and in 2022 there have already been at least 601 reported mass shootings.

 Who wouldn’t be shocked and terrified by these statistics?
 Anyone reading would come to the alarming conclusion that our country is not a very safe place.